 Since the delivery of results in agile occurs in small sprints, there is an opportunity to check the results at each next stage.
 Thanks to the agile approach, developers can make changes at an early stage if needed and plan the next sprint.
 This methodology helps to conduct the risk assessment.
 So, we can reduce risks and costs in the long run.

-The pros of the agile approach are an ability for risk assessment, a high level of interaction between teammates, flexibility, and quick results.
+The pros of the agile approach are the ability for risk assessment, a high level of interaction between teammates, flexibility, and quick results.

 What’s best to choose: agile or waterfall?